-But there is very insufficient information on how to get married for an Indian couple in Italy and how to manage a civil wedding for an Indian in Italy.
+But there is very insufficient information on how to get married for an Indian couple in Italy and how to manage a civil wedding and documentation for an Indian citizen in Italy.

-Many people freak out because they are advised to obtain a “nulla osta” from their embassies or authorities as it is the most common practice for most of the nationality’s rules.
+Many people freak out because they are advised to obtain a “nulla osta” from their Indian Embassies or Consulate in Italy.

 As is known, Article 116 of the Civil Code, in the first paragraph, recites that the foreigner who wants to marry in the State must submit to the registrar a declaration of the competent authority of his country, showing that, just the laws to which he is subjected, nulla osta to marriage.

-The fact that many people think that a nulla osta is a stigmatized document is a big mistake.
-So what you need is a document from the Indian authority that states that in respect of the Indian rules, there are no impediments to the wedding for the Indian person who asked for it.
+So what you need is a document from the Indian local authority that states that in respect of the Indian rules, there are no impediments to the wedding for the Indian person who asked for it.

-Once you’ve done that, you need this document to be translated, and an Apostille needs to be placed on the translation too.
+In any case, these documents need to be translated by the Italian Embassy or Consulate in India, and an Apostille needs to be placed on the translation too.

 Once you have these two documents, you’re ready to come to Italy and get married.

-An alternative to the Apostille for those who are already resident in Italy is the Indian Consulate in Italy
+An alternative to the Apostille for those already resident in Italy is to require assistance from the Indian Consulate in Italy.

 In conclusion, note that each town hall in Italy has its praxis regarding the oath you have to swear before an official inside the town hall.
-Therefore, it is good to be in touch with them or with your wedding planner to plan Italy’s journey at a suitable time for you.
+Therefore, it is good to be in touch with them or with your wedding planner to plan your journey in Italy at the most suitable time for you.

-Note that once you are in the town hall before the official for the oath and the following wedding ceremony, you will need an interpreter to swear the oath and translate simultaneously in your preferred language.
+Note that once you are in the town hall for the legally binding marriage ceremony, you will need an interpreter to assist you during the ceremony.

-If you need a legal consultation for your Indian wedding in Italy to be performed as a civil wedding, please contact us for a free inquiry.Contact us
+If you need a legal advices n for your Indian wedding in Italy to be performed as a civil wedding, please contact us for a free consultation.